perliedman/ocad2geojson/README.md

 - _OCAD file reader_, to get meaningful data out of the binary OCAD files
 - _OCAD to GeoJSON_, to export the geographic objects from OCAD files
 - _OCAD to SVG_, to export the map to vector graphics; SVG can then also easily be used to produce PDFs
+- _OCAD to QML_, to export the map styling to QGIS QML format
 - _OCAD to Mapbox GL style_, to get the styling (colors, line widths, etc.) into something you can use with other tools

 OCAD version 10, 11 and 12 and 2018 files are mostly supported.
 Some OCAD features are currently not fully supported: